 The ACLU of Minnesota wrote a letter to U.S. District Court Judge Wilhelmina M. Wright yesterday afternoon, who issued the restraining order barring state law enforcement from interfering with the press while covering protests.

 (Source Tony Webster) – Three photojournalists wrote court declarations describing their experiences covering Friday's protests in Brooklyn Center, while corporate journalists were banned from their employers to speak up:

-Gov. Walz and law enforcement held a closed bullshit meeting to 'stop' their unconstitutional Gestapo tactictis.
-Here's a legal letter send to Gov. Walz to remind him of the police-press relations covering protests on US soil.
+Gov. Walz and law enforcement held a closed bullshit meeting to 'stop' their unconstitutional Gestapo tactics.
+Here's a legal letter sent to Gov. Walz to remind him of the police-press relations covering protests on US soil.